aave/aip/content/aips/81F25C6DC371-AIP-SIGP.md

 This proposal authorises payment of the minimum engagement fee outlined in [the proposal](https://governance.aave.com/t/sigma-prime-security-assessment-services-for-aave/8518) (US$ 1,296,000) through the following:
 - Upfront payment for 50% of the minimum engagement fee (US$ 648,000) paid in aUSDC and aUSDT (even split, $324,000 each)
-- Two (2) payment streams for the remaining 50% (US$ 648,000) in aUSDC and aUSDT (even split, $324,000 each).
-Each stream will start 6 months from now, and last a total duration of 6 months.
+- Remaining 50% (US$ 648,000) paid at the end of the engagement period (12 months) via two (2) payment streams in aUSDC and aUSDT (even split, $324,000 each), with each stream starting 12 months from now, and lasting a duration of 1 second.

 If the maximum fee was to apply to this engagement, a subsequent proposal will be pushed forward for the remaining amount in 12 months (i.e at the end of the engagement period).